Compressed air school

 At Y-D start, the starting current can be calculated at about 2.5 times the rated current.

-Insulation class describes the ability of the electric motor to withstand temperature rise in the windings.
+The insulation class shall describe the ability of the electric motor to withstand temperature rise in the windings.

 The most common insulation classes are F and B.